Jed-Liu/Bank-Website-React-and-Node.js-/README.md

 - Account management: Create an account and log in
 - Account Verification: Verify account credientials
 - Funds transfer: Transfer balance between different accounts
-- Transaction: Maintaian and display all transaction actions history
+- Transaction: Maintain and display all transaction actions history
 - Change user information such as their address, state, password, etc

 # Technologies Used
 - React - JavaScript (Frontend)
 - Node.js - JavaScript (Backend)
 - Sqlite3 (Database for storing user data and transactions)
+- React Redux - State management for handling user data, transactions, and authentication status

 # Usage
 1. Copied/Clone the project code from the command line